-Fine Travel Founder Paul Collins recently experienced an Avalon Waterways River Cruise through France.As a Senior Travel Consultant of many years, I have booked numerous clients on a range of River Cruises within Europe.
+Fine Travel Founder Paul Collins experienced an Avalon Waterways River Cruise through France and shares his experience of 7 nights onboard his first European River Cruise.As a Senior Travel Agent for many years, I have booked numerous clients on a range of European River Cruises.
 Some clients specify the cruise line and itinerary, others ask for my recommendation.
-Until recently my recommendations were based on cruise line presentations and client feedback.
-With the 2017 Earlybird Season for Business Class Specials to Europe fast approaching, the time was right for me to experience a European River Cruise first hand.
+Until my first river cruise, my recommendations were based on cruise line presentations and client feedback.
+Taking advantage of Earlybird Business Class Specials to the UK and Europe, the time was right for me to experience a European River Cruise first hand.

 The journey is on a river that has been used for centuries for trade, invasions, fishing, irrigation, serenading.
 In other words, the journey has a rich history that is shared along the way.